 This sheet pan mini meatloaves and veggies makes is a flavorful comfort food meal with easy cleanup.
 Individual mini meatloaves with roasted broccoli and red potatoes are all cooked together on a single sheet pan.

 We're always looking for new easy dinner ideas.
 Why not try making sheet pan mini meatloaves and roasted veggies?
-Roasted on a single baking sheet, you'll have minimal cleanup and dinner on the table in less than an hour.
+Roasted on a single baking sheet, there's minimal cleanup and dinner is on the table in less than an hour.

 Single serve meatloaves are surrounded by seasoned red potatoes and broccoli sprinkled with parmesan cheese.
-Plus, you can use your favorite roasting vegetables that you have on hand - this recipe is easy to customize!
+The mini meatloaves can even be prepped a day or more ahead to save time on busy weeknights.

 Ingredients and substitutions

-I recommend using 85/15 ground beef for this recipe.
-It has enough fat to help keep your meatloaves juicy, but not so much that they'll be bogged down with grease.
+- Ground beef - I recommend using 85/15 ground beef for this recipe.
+It has enough fat to help keep your meatloaves juicy, but not so much that they'll be bogged down with grease after baking.

 Broccoli can be substituted with any hearty vegetables that roast well in the oven.
 Cauliflower, carrots, parsnips, onion wedges, brussels sprouts, and bell pepper are all good options.

-- Make your meatloaf mix, form into mini meatloaves, and store in a freezer safe container.
-Freeze for up to 6 months.
-Remove from the freezer the day before and allow to thaw in the refrigerator overnight.
-Prepare remaining recipe as directed.
+Remove your mini meatloaves from the freezer the day before and allow to thaw in the refrigerator overnight.
+Then, prepare the recipe as directed below.

 📖 Recipe